 For example, you could say, "I understand why you're upset.
 I would be too.
 I'm very sorry that we didn't get the samples to you on time, especially since it's caused these problems."

-Now you need to present her with a solution.
+Now you need to present a solution.
 There are two ways to do this.

-If you feel that you know what will make your client happy, tell her how you'd like to correct the situation.
+If you feel that you know what will make your client happy, tell them how you'd like to correct the situation.

-If you're not sure you know what your client wants from you, or if they resist your proposed solution, then give her the power to resolve things.
-Ask her to identify what will make her happy.
+If you're not sure you know what your client wants from you, or if they resist your proposed solution, then give them the power to resolve things.
+Ask them to identify what will make them happy.

 For instance, you could say, "If my solution doesn't work for you, I'd love to hear what will make you happy.
 If it's in my power I'll get it done, and if it's not possible, we can work on another solution together."